-In these Rules, "prohibited article" means -

-- (a) any firearm or any ammunition, within the meaning of the Firearms (Jersey) Law 20007; - (b) any explosive, within the meaning of the Explosives (Jersey) Law 19708;
+- (1) In these Rules, "prohibited article" means - (a) a Grade 1 item, within the meaning of Article 24 of the Law; - (b) a Grade 2 item, within the meaning of Article 25 of the Law. - (2) In these Rules "unauthorized article" means -

-- (c) any offensive weapon, within the meaning of the Police Procedures and Criminal Evidence (Jersey) Law 20039; - (d) any article, including an article containing or embodying matter to be read or looked at or both, any sound record and any film or other record of a picture which, or any part of which - (i) is pornographic in nature, or - (ii) may incite hatred against a group of persons, defined by reference to colour, nationality (including citizenship) or ethnic or national origins; - (e) any amphibian, bird, fish, mammal or reptile; - (f) any conveyance, whether or not mechanically propelled; - (g) any article made or adapted for use in the ingestion of controlled drugs or intoxicants; - (h) subject to Rule 16, any food or drink; - (i) subject to Rule 68(2), any alcoholic liquor, controlled drug or other intoxicant; - (j) any article made or adapted for use in the construction, deconstruction, maintenance or repair of another article; - (k) any article in such amount or quantity as is, in the opinion of the Governor, inconsistent with the maintenance of good order within the prison.
+- (a) any of the following Grade 3 items, within the meaning of Article 25A of the Law - (i) any article that is pornographic in nature, - (ii) any article that may incite hatred against a group of persons, defined by reference to colour, race, nationality (including citizenship), ethnic or national origins, religious beliefs (or non-belief), gender or sexual orientation, - (iii) any amphibian, bird, fish, mammal or reptile; - (b) any other item in respect of which the Governor has not given a written order approving or authorizing the item to be inside the prison, including (but not confined to) - (i) any conveyance, whether or not mechanically propelled, - (ii) any food or drink not falling within Rule 16(1)(a) to (c), - (iii) any tool or article made or adapted for use in the construction, deconstruction, maintenance or repair of another article, - (iv) tobacco, - (v) money, - (vi) clothing, - (vii) any paper, letter or book.